As an association of member clubs, Maine Golf events are open to all amateur members of golf clubs belonging to Maine Golf.

-Our Maine Golf Play Days are open to members of other state and regional golf associations, who may play as guests on a courtesy basis, with a limit of twice per season.
+Our Maine Golf Play Days are open to members of other state and regional golf associations, who may play as guests on a courtesy basis, with a limit of once per season.
 These players must have a valid Handicap Index or they will play at scratch.
 Guests can not win voucher prizes.

-Major Maine Golf Championships, including the Maine Amateur, the Maine Women’s Amateur, the Senior Women’s Amateur, the Senior Amateur, the Mid-Amateur and the Junior Championship are restricted to Maine residents.
+Major Maine Golf Championships, including the Maine Amateur, the Maine Women’s Amateur, the Senior Women’s Amateur, the Senior Amateur, the Mid-Amateur, and the Junior Championship are restricted to Maine residents.
 Non-residents who have been members of Maine Golf-affiliated clubs for at least 10 years and who live or vacation full-time in Maine for three months annually are also eligible.

 Only one participant in the Parent/Child Championship is required to belong to Maine Golf.
-Likewise, only one participant per team in the Mixed Championship must have an active membership with Maine Golf.

 Juniors who summer in Maine, who are members of a Maine Golf member club and who compete in at least five NEPGA Junior Tour events are also eligible for the Junior Championship (but not our other championships).
 Players must be members in good standing of a Maine Golf member club before championship application.

 Cancellations from Maine Golf events vary from competition to competition, and it is the players’ responsibility to know what the cancellation policy is.
 Any questions can be directed to any Maine Golf member staff member who will help you.
 See the Terms of Competition for each championship for cancellation policies.

 Online payments will be refunded electronically in accordance with the Maine Golf refund policy.